cs3110/textbook/_sources/chapters/interp/typecheck.md

 `env[x -> v]`, but we're aiming for notation that is easily typed on a standard keyboard.

-With all that machinery, we can at last define what it means to be well typed:
+With all that machinery, we can at last define what it means to be well-typed:
-An expression `e` is **well typed** in static environment `env` if there exists a type `t` for which `env |- e : t`.
+An expression `e` is **well-typed** in static environment `env` if there exists a type `t` for which `env |- e : t`.
 The goal of a type checker is thus to find such a type `t`, starting from some initial static environment.

 It's convenient to pretend that the initial static environment is empty.
-But in practice, it's rare that a language truly uses the empty static environment to determine whether a program is well typed.
+But in practice, it's rare that a language truly uses the empty static environment to determine whether a program is well-typed.
 In OCaml, for example, there are many built-in identifiers that are always in scope, such as everything in the `Stdlib` module.